Loneliness: Mental health

 Loneliness has been linked with depression, and is thus a risk factor for suicide.
-A study based on more than 4,000 adults aged over 50 in the English Longitudinal Study of Ageing (ELSA), looked at loneliness.
-Nearly one in five of those who reported being lonely had developed signs of depression within a year. Émile Durkheim has described loneliness, specifically the inability or unwillingness to live for others, i.e. for friendships or altruistic ideas, as the main reason for what he called egoistic suicide.
+A study based on more than 4,000 adults aged over 50 in the ELSA found that nearly one in five of those who reported being lonely had developed signs of depression within a year. Émile Durkheim has described loneliness, specifically the inability or unwillingness to live for others, i.e. for friendships or altruistic ideas, as the main reason for what he called egoistic suicide.
 In adults, loneliness is a major precipitant of depression and alcoholism.
 People who are socially isolated may report poor sleep quality, and thus have diminished restorative processes.
 Loneliness has also been linked with a schizoid character type in which one may see the world differently and experience social alienation, described as the self in exile.
 Loneliness has been linked to eating disorders.

 While the long-term effects of extended periods of loneliness are little understood, it has been noted that people who are isolated or experience loneliness for a long period of time fall into a "ontological crisis" or "ontological insecurity," where they are not sure if they or their surroundings exist, and if they do, exactly who or what they are, creating torment, suffering, and despair to the point of palpability within the thoughts of the person.

 In children, a lack of social connections is directly linked to several forms of antisocial and self-destructive behavior, most notably hostile and delinquent behavior.
 In both children and adults, loneliness often has a negative impact on learning and memory.
 Its disruption of sleep patterns can have a significant impact on the ability to function in everyday life.

-Research from a large-scale study published in the journal Psychological Medicine, showed that "lonely millennials are more likely to have mental health problems, be out of work and feel pessimistic about their ability to succeed in life than their peers who feel connected to others, regardless of gender or wealth".
+Research from a large-scale study published in the journal Psychological Medicine, showed that "lonely millennials are more likely to have mental health problems, be out of work, and feel pessimistic about their ability to succeed in life than their peers who feel connected to others, regardless of gender or wealth".

 In 2004, the United States Department of Justice published a study indicating that loneliness increases suicide rates profoundly among juveniles, with 62% of all suicides that occurred within juvenile facilities being among those who either were, at the time of the suicide, in solitary confinement or among those with a history of being housed thereof.

 Pain, depression, and fatigue function as a symptom cluster and thus may share common risk factors.
-Two longitudinal studies with different populations demonstrated that loneliness was a risk factor for the development of the pain, depression, and fatigue symptom cluster over time.
-These data also highlight the health risks of loneliness; pain, depression, and fatigue often accompany serious illness and place people at risk for poor health and mortality.
+Two longitudinal studies with different populations demonstrated that loneliness was a risk factor for the development of that symptom cluster over time.

 The psychiatrist George Vaillant and the director of longitudinal Study of Adult Development at Harvard University Robert J. Waldinger found that those who were happiest and healthier reported strong interpersonal relationships.